 CeDAR offers a beautiful, lush campus designed to invite healthy activity and a connection with nature.
 As part of the University of Colorado Hospital, 24-hour security is provided for the entire campus to keep patients safe.
 Over 300 days of sunshine, stunning fall colors, and the occasional blanket of snow make the CeDAR campus picturesque year round.
-Colorado is a wonderful place to get healthy and Denver, in particular, has more than 2,000 recovery meetings each week.
-We invite you to take a tour of our facility to become familiar with the CeDAR campus.

-Please use the links below for more details about the CeDAR Campus.

-No. 5.
-CeDAR offers a beautiful, lush campus designed to invite healthy activity and a connection with nature.
-As part of the University of Colorado Hospital, 24-hour security is provided for the entire campus to keep patients safe.
-Over 300 days of sunshine, stunning fall colors, and the occasional blanket of snow make the CeDAR campus picturesque year round.
 Colorado is a wonderful place to recover from addiction and get healthy.
 Denver, in particular, has more than 2,000 recovery meetings each week.
 We invite you to take a tour of our facility to become familiar with the CeDAR campus.

 Please use the links below for more details about the CeDAR Campus.